The-FireHub-Project/the-firehub-project.github.io/README.md

 Be sure to review the [Code of Conduct](https://github.com/The-FireHub-Project/.github/blob/master/.github/CODE_OF_CONDUCT.md).<br>
 Read our [Support](https://github.com/The-FireHub-Project/.github/blob/master/.github/SUPPORT.md) file that explains how you can get help with the repository and project.<br>
 Read [Contributing](https://github.com/The-FireHub-Project/.github/blob/master/.github/CONTRIBUTING.md) file to see how can you contribute to this project.
+Read our [Security policy](https://github.com/The-FireHub-Project/.github/blob/master/.github/SECURITY.md) file to see how can you report a vulnerability.

 ## Authors and Contributors